miadisabelle/mcpdoc/README.md

 ## Command-line Interface

-The `mcpdoc` command provides a simple CLI for launching the documentation server.
+The `miamcpdoc` command provides a simple CLI for launching the documentation server.

 You can specify documentation sources in three ways, and these can be combined: